cwoebker/.com/_posts/2011-10-24-jekyll-blogging.markdown

 You can install it yourself with:

-{% highlight bash %}
     gem install jekyll

-{% endhighlight %}
+#### Note

+OSX users might need to update their RubyGems:

+    sudo gem update -system

+Additionally there are many other options:

+  * Using `rdiscount` or `maruku`
+  * Using `pygments` for syntax highlighting
+  * and this list could go on and on due to an amazing community support

+For more information check the [Jekyll Wiki](https://github.com/mojombo/jekyll/wiki)

+### Posting

+Posting with Jekyll doesnt involve a nice interface but is still a lot more simple than other methods.

+### So how does this look?

-Here is the source for this post.
+The source for this post:

 <script src="https://gist.github.com/1314267.js"> </script>

-Nice and easy, isn't it?
+Nice, easy and simple, isn't it?